๐Ÿ“– Documentation

 'admin_url' => 'admin',

-'item_schemas'=> require 'item_schemas.php',
+'item_schemas'=> require KLAY_PATH.'item_schemas.php',

-'blocks'=> require 'blocks.php',
+'blocks'=> require KLAY_PATH.'blocks.php',

-'routes'=> require 'routes.php',
+'routes'=> require KLAY_PATH.'routes.php',

 'logins' => [

-['username'=>'myuser', 'password'=>'mypassword', 'hint'=>'The password rhymes with chestnut.']
+['username'=>'myuser', 'password'=>'monkeyfunk', 'hint'=>'The password rhymes with honkytonk.']

 ],